-LED Mode Description

-POWER Solid green The router is powered on.

-Solid red After powering on: the router is being loaded; after loading: the router is in the crash recovery mode.

-No light The router is powered off.

-LAN 1-4 Solid green A device is connected to the port of the router (for the LAN port configured as the WAN port: the router is connected to an Ethernet line).

-Blinking green The relevant LAN port is active (upstream or downstream traffic).
+LED Mode Description LAN 1-4 Solid green A device is connected to the port of the router (for the LAN port configured as the WAN port: the router is connected to an Ethernet line).
+Blinking green Data transfer through the relevant LAN port.
 No light The cable is not connected to the relevant port.

-WLAN Blinking green The router's WLAN is on.
+WLAN Solid green The router's WLAN is on.
+Blinking green Data transfer through the Wi-Fi network.
 No light The router's WLAN is off.
+WPS Blinking green Attempting to add a wireless device via the WPS function.
+No light The WPS function is not in use.